mattmakai/mattmakai.com/source/content/pages/talks.rst

 `Don't Make Us Say We Told You So: virtualenv for New Pythonistas </presentations/2015-virtualenv-new-pythonistas.html>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Even though it’s possible to program without using virtual environments, you
+Even though it’s possible to program multiple Python projects without using
-can shoot yourself in the foot without them.
-This talk will start with an
+virtualenv, you can shoot yourself in the foot without them.
+This talk will
-illustration of how not using virtual environments can mess you up as a
+start with an illustration of how not using virtualenv can mess you up as a
 programmer, and will walk you through a simple way to get started with good
 habits using virtualenv.